 Should I Be Typing My Own Correspondence Into A Case Management System?

-file notes/attendance notes
+file notes/attendance notes;

 Conclusion

 In conclusion, remember to strip everything back to the basics.
-If you have a fee earner who is not meeting their chargeable hours, look at the potential causes.
+If you have a fee earner who is not meeting their chargeable hours, look at potential causes.

 Do you have sufficient support mechanisms in place?